-5.9.1 The investigation concludes with a report signed by the members of the Child Protection and which is given to the Major Superior.
-If the accusation is deemed credible, the latter refers the case to the Superior General who, in turn, transmits it to the CIVSVA.
+5.9.1 The investigation concludes with a report signed by the members of the Child Protection Commission and is submitted to the Major Superior.
+Whatever the results of the investigation, the Major Superior will refer the case to the Superior General.